 As a result of the contracts with customers, the Group recognises Trade receivables and a number of contract assets and liabilities.
 Trade receivables are recognised when the Group has the right to consideration that is unconditional (no change in accounting policy).
 Contract assets are recognised when the Group has a conditional right to consideration for the services that have been provided to customers.
-Contract liabilities are recognised when the Group receives payments in advance for the services that will be provided to customers.
-The Group also capitalises incremental costs in obtaining contracts with customers.
+Contract liabilities are recognised when the Group also capitalises incremental costs in obtaining contracts with customers.